Multiple Fracture Scenarios In Shaken Baby Cases

 Perhaps you have recently experienced a scenario like this: You take your child to the doctor because he is fussy or has a swollen leg.
 Your family doctor examines your child and informs you he has a broken bone or fracture.
 The family physician then refers you to the hospital.
 Thinking that the hospital will be better able to treat your son, you take him.
 Upon arrival, they seem more interested in taking additional X-rays than treating the initial complaint.
 A few hours later, the doctor comes to the waiting room and tells you that your child has multiple fractures as a result of being abused by you or your spouse.
 The doctor further informs you that Child Protective Services has taken custody of your child and law enforcement is here to interview you.
 Your nightmare has begun.

 I can help.
-At Andrew H. Stevenson, Attorney at Law, I protect clients against a range of criminal charges in Lancaster and Athens, Ohio, and have the knowledge and experience to defend those falsely accused of child abuse.
+I protect clients against a range of criminal charges in Lancaster and Athens, Ohio, and have the knowledge and experience to defend those falsely accused of child abuse.

 If you are truly innocent, the hope is that the justice system will work for you and you will not be convicted.
 However, it doesn't always work that way.
 There are medical and scientific details that many lawyers lack the training to uncover, whereas I have the experience, training and knowledge needed to uncover the medical evidence that could prove you innocent.